cabalism/updo/README.md

 ### List of Source Packages

-There are various reasons to depend on source packages and forks of source packages; to keep a mirror within your organization, to add fixes that might get upstreamed or to pick up a fix someone else has made but is not yet been merged upstream, released and published.
+There are various reasons to depend on source packages and forks of source packages; to keep a mirror within your organization, to add fixes that haven't been upstreamed yet, or to pick up a fix someone else has made but hasn't yet been merged upstream, released and published.

 ### Why Dhall for Configuration?